mahyarmirrashed/action-github-readme-stats/README.md

 `Generate new token: fine-grained, repo-scoped` option.

 Give your token a name (e.g. "Profile Stats"), an expiration (e.g. 30 days), and a description.

+> [!IMPORTANT]
-For the permissions, you need to give access to "All repositories", and selecting "read-only" "Content" access for the "Repository Permissions".
-Then, generate the token.
+> For the permissions, you need to give access to "All repositories", and
+> selecting "read-only" "Content" access for the "Repository Permissions".
+Then,
+> generate the token.

 Once the token is generated, copy it, and create a new repository secret for your repository.
 (It will be located at an address like